What You Need to Eat – Viennese Culinary Grammar and Vocab

 Your German Intensive Course – Preparation to Order

-In your Sounds complicated?
-Here are some examples: at INNES, you will be introduced to real-world usage of grammatical structures.
+In your German course at INNES, you will be introduced to real-world usage of grammatical structures.
 We’re going to revise the ones specifically needed for restaurant/café situations here.
 Now don’t worry – the grammar used in restaurants and cafés is usually pretty straightforward.
 One of the strategies that can make your life easier is to shorten your sentences, thereby omitting the conditional in favor of an infinitive or forming a sentence without any verb whatsoever.
+Sounds complicated?
+Here are some examples:

 Ich hätte gerne einen Kaffee, bitte.